esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 3. ping
-Ping a device, active device is used to ping if `--device` or `-d` option is not given explicitly.
+Ping a device.
+Active device is used to ping if `--device` or `-d` option is not given explicitly.
 ```sh
 $ espercli device-command ping [OPTIONS]
 ```